-The TOE provides the following security features:
+The TOE provides the security features described in the following sections.

 3.1 Security Audit Functions

 The TOE is able to audit the use of the administration/management functions of the IDS.
 This audit is separate from the IDS functionality (recording network traffic), and relates specifically to the management functions of the TOE.
 This function records attempts to access the system itself, such as successful and failed authentication, as well as the actions taken by TOE users once they are authenticated.
 Auditable actions include changes to the IDS rules and viewing/modifying the audit records of both the system access and the IDS event log.